AckerlyXu/heima/includes/virtual-networks-vnet-faq-include.md

 ### What happens to my IP addresses if I shut down a VM?
 Nothing.
 The IP addresses (both public VIP and internal IP address) will stay with your cloud service or VM.

-> [AZURE.NOTE]
+> [!NOTE]
 > If you want to simply shut down the VM, don't use the Classic Management Portal to do so.
 Currently, the shutdown button will deallocate the virtual machine.
 >
 >

 ### Can I move VMs from one subnet to another subnet in a VNet without re-deploying?
 Yes.
-You can find more information [here](/documentation/articles/virtual-networks-move-vm-role-to-subnet/).
+You can find more information [here](../articles/virtual-network/virtual-networks-move-vm-role-to-subnet.md).

 ### Can I configure a static MAC address for my VM?
 No. A MAC address cannot be statically configured.